4.1 Recognition and Measurement Principles

 definitions of elements of financial statements, including definitions of

 assets and liabilities.
-In addition, the Board currently has an ongoing
+In addition, in March 2024, the FASB issued

-significant changes to the recognition of assets and liabilities in a
+result) in any significant changes to the recognition of assets and

 4.1.1 Use of a Third-Party Specialist to Measure Fair Value